 On examining every part of the Conservative offer, I see no benefit to me, wider society or the country as a whole.
 All they offer is unspecified change, perhaps looking across the Atlantic and the success of Barack Obama.
 Yet Obama’s promise of change was backed up by real policy, whereas the few proposed by David Cameron reveal themselves to be hollow and poorly thought out; designed only to benefit the success of his own party, rather than the country he hopes to lead.

-Labour: End of the Line
+Labour: end of the line

 I’ve never voted Labour, and although my political views have moved further to the left, an unjustified war in Iraq and support for George W. Bush means I still find it difficult to place a cross beside a Labour candidate.
-Whilst their 13 years in power saw them do some great things (investment in public services, equal rights, less crime, reduced child poverty etc.) the gap between rich and poor has increased, civil liberties have been eroded, and the economy is in tatters, primarily thanks to the stewardship of former Chancellor and current Prime Minister, Gordon Brown.
+While 13 years in power saw them do some great things (investment in public services, equal rights, less crime, reduced child poverty etc.) the gap between rich and poor has increased, civil liberties have been eroded, and the economy is in tatters, primarily thanks to the stewardship of former Chancellor and current Prime Minister, Gordon Brown.

 I actually welcomed Gordon Brown’s eventual succession over Tony Blair.
 I liked that we might have a Prime Minister less concerned with presentation, more focused on substance.
 Yet it soon became apparent that what he lacks in charisma, he also lacks in leadership ability.
 His cabinet has splintered and disintegrated to the point that is now made up of a number of unelected peers running departments within the executive.

 Bringing Lord Mandelson back into the cabinet, brought with it the retched stench of New Labour.
 After a failed attempt to privatise the Post Office, he set about satisfying lobbyists for the music and film industries with the Digital Economy Bill.
-Not only did this bill benefit those with vested interests (with parts of the bill written by the BPI), but it was allowed to pass into law during ‘wash-up’; a period of inter-party deal making before the dissolution of Parliament.
+Not only did this bill benefit those with vested interests (with parts of the bill written by the BPI), but it was allowed to pass into law during wash-up; a period of inter-party deal making before the dissolution of Parliament.
 Yet another undemocratic procedure we’ve learnt about during this campaign.

 This was particularly surprising given the public outcry over expenses scandal and Labour’s promises to reform Parliament.
 Yet only the very minimum was ever achieved; Gordon Brown only talking up the idea of (limited) proportional representation once it became clear he was leading his party into its largest electoral defeat in decades.